 So let’s back up for a moment and consider why it really is worth spending the time preparing and enjoying nourishing food; and even growing it.

-Whether we like it or not, it is finally dawning on many people that we either take the time to care for God’s world; or we are going to spend a great deal more coping with the devastating effects of global warming and climate change.
+Whether we like it or not, it is finally dawning on many people that we must take the time to care for God’s world; or we are going to spend a great deal more coping with the devastating effects of global warming and climate change.

 And in similar vein, we either spend the time getting exercise, taking holidays and enjoying healthy food or we will be forced to take a lot more consulting doctors and queuing up for medicines; not to mention the cost, pain and the likelihood of a poor lifestyle foreshortening our lives.